 Her research interests include rhythm, analysis and performance, and the music of 20th and 21st century composers, particularly Béla Bartók.
-Her publications appear in Journal of Music Theory, Intégral, Theory and Practice, Music Theory Online, Gamut, and Acta Musicologica, as well as in edited collections.
+Her publications appear in Journal of Music Theory, Perspectives of New Music, Intégral, Theory and Practice, Music Theory Online, Gamut, and Acta Musicologica, as well as in edited collections.
 Representative articles are “Humperdinck and Wagner: Metric Spaces, States, and Symmetries,” Journal of Music Theory (2007); Leong and McNutt, “Virtuosity in Babbitt’s Lonely Flute, ”Music Theory Online (2005); and “Metric Conflict in the First Movement of Bartók’s Sonata for Two Pianos and Percussion, ”Theory and Practice (1999), for which she received the Young Scholar Award of the Theory Society of New York State.

 She has twice been a Fellow at the Mannes Institute for Advanced Studies in Music Theory (in “Rhythm and Temporality” and “Transformational Theory”), and has undertaken source studies at the Sacher Institute in Basel, Switzerland, the Bartók Archives in Budapest, the Hungarian Ethnographic Museum in Budapest, and the Brăiloiu Institute of Ethnography and Folklore in Bucharest.